-1. The work of the Economic Commission for Africa (ECA) on investment and services trade spans the three sections that constitute the Regional Integration and Trade Division,1 which falls under subprogramme 2 of the Commission (Regional integration and trade).
-This subprogramme aims to contribute to strengthening regional cooperation and integration among member States through increased trade flows, improved industrialization and increased investments.
-The subprogramme pursues its objectives through generating knowledge; convening relevant stakeholders; and operationalizing strategic regional, continental and global initiatives.
+1. The Economic Commission for Africa (ECA) work on investment and services trade spans the three sections that constitute the Regional Integration and Trade Division, 1 which falls under subprogramme 2 of the Commission (Regional integration and trade).
+This sub-programme aims to strengthen regional cooperation and integration among member States through increased trade flows, improved industrialisation and increased investments.
+The subprogramme pursues its objectives through generating knowledge, convening relevant stakeholders, and operationalising strategic regional, continental and global initiatives.

-2. Review of and guidance for the work of the subprogramme is currently provided by the intergovernmental Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology, which convenes once every two years.
+2. Review of and guidance for the work of the subprogramme is currently provided by the Intergovernmental Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology, which convenes once every two years.
 The Committee held its first session on 11 and 12 December 2019.
-It made several recommendations and provided guidance on the work priorities of the subprogramme in the two years leading up to the Committee's second session.
-Among them were to carry out analytical research on investment, services and services trade liberalization; and the relationship between the African Continental Free Trade Area (AfCFTA) and regional economic communities.
+It made several recommendations and guided the work priorities of the subprogramme in the two years leading up to the Committee's second session.
+Among them were to carry out analytical research on investment, services and services trade liberalisation; and the relationship between the African Continental Free Trade Area (AfCFTA) and regional economic communities.
 During the period under consideration, ECA worked towards implementing the recommendations of the Committee.